timklapdor/heart-soul-machine/src/about.md

 summary: |
     Hej! 👋 I'm Tim Klapdor

-    I live in I'm a 43 year old cisgender male (he/him), based in [Adelaide, South Australia](https://duckduckgo.com/?q=adelaide&ia=web&iaxm=about).
-I'm married and our family consists of a 11yo daughter and a 2yo kelpie.
-I work in Higher Education and have a passion for learning, technology and jumping into a problem space.
+    I'm a 43-year-old cisgender male (he/him) based in [Adelaide, South Australia](https://duckduckgo.com/?q=adelaide&ia=web&iaxm=about).
+I'm married, and our family consists of an 11-year-old daughter and a 2-year-old Kelpie.
+I work in Higher Education and am passionate about learning, technology and jumping into a problem space.
 ---

 ![Photo of Tim Klapdor, lit using a neon colour palette]({{'/images/IMG_3394.jpg'}}){.img-left}

 I'm a creative at heart.
-I apply my talent for problem solving to things that have to do with technology and learning.
-I still occasionally weild a 🎸 guitar or 📷 camera, and still have a muscle memory for Adobe shortcuts to help design the occassional logo or poster.
+I apply my talent for problem-solving to things that have to do with technology and learning.
+I still occasionally wield a 🎸 guitar or 📷 camera, and I still have muscle memory for Adobe shortcuts to help design a friend's logo or poster.
 I dabble in code, building simple websites — like this one.

+You can find me on [a bunch of other sites](https://timklapdor.me) too.

 ---